uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 ### Caching too early

-I don't mean too early in the request lifecycle, I mean too early in the development cycle.
+I don't mean too early in the request life cycle, I mean too early in the development cycle.
 Many times I have seen developers write code, decide that it is too slow, and stick cache in front of it.

 From that point on, the fact that their service is slow is hidden.
 There is no reason to optimise or improve the solution as the cache will ensure that the second request is much quicker; so why worry, right?

 ### Integrated Cache

 What's the S in SOLID?
 Single Responsibility.
 If your caching capability is integrated directly in to your service layer and you can't run without it you're definitely in breach of this principle.
-It's not my my place extoll the virtues of this principle here.
+It's not my my place extol the virtues of this principle here.

 ### Caching everything